Skip to content

 Options

-The import cityjson command inherits global options from the main citydb command and general import and metadata options from its parent import command.
-Additionally, it provides CityJSON format-specific import and filter options.
+The import cityjson command inherits global options from the main citydb command and general import, metadata, and filter options from its parent import command.
+Additionally, it provides CityJSON format-specific import options.

 Global options